 Some of these image decodings for the space shuttle image are shown in Fig.~\ref{seqs}.
-Each panel shows random realignments of the correct dimensions along with the original image (i.e., object) embedded into these new partitions, and their respective BDM values are displayed above each image.
-The original (and correct) image has the lowest complexity value.
-When compared to the other multidimensional space, the one that is most similar to the original message will have the lowest complexity value.
+Each panel shows random realignments of the correct dimensions along with the original image (i.e., object) embedded into these new partitions, with their respective BDM values (without any scaling) displayed above each image.
+When compared to the other bidimensional spaces, the one that is most similar to the original message will have a lower complexity value.

-By translating (encoding) a colour image into binary black and white pixels, this method picks an image decoding that is similar enough to the original image (at least, similar enough visually).
+In translating (encoding) a colour image into binary black and white pixels, this method picks an image decoding that is similar enough to the original image (at least similar enough visually).
 Fig.~\ref{mandril} shows the original image on the left, the results of the method on the right, and the resulting image selected from the spike in BDM on the bottom.
 A mirror-like image is selected as the first candidate, followed by the correct one.
-This kind of spiking also suggests the original partition can be inferred via smaller, non-random spikes at multiples or divisors of the native partition (500).
-In this case, small spikes at half the original partition (250) provide clues to the original embedding in 2D.
+This kind of spiking also suggests that the original partition can be inferred via smaller, non-random spikes at multiples or divisors of the native partition (500).
+In this case, small spikes at half the original partition (250) provide clues to the original encoding in 2D.

-When a message is represented in a different partition than the original message, the resulting plot shows a regular statistical pattern.
-For example, encoding a tridimensional image into a bidimensional space will produce plots similar to the ones show on the bottom-left of the figure.
-Fig.~\ref{bone} shows upward and downward spikes for an image in three dimensions.
-Downwards spikes indicate partitions that the algorithm interprets the signal (image) as having low complexity, whereas upwards spikes indicate high complexity.